CSSisAnnoying/school-at-midnight/README.md

   <p align="center">A dark mode extension for Google Classroom</p>
 </b>

+> [!IMPORTANT]
+> Since Google Classroom's 10 year anniversary they had added a dark mode option.
+This extension is no longer useful.

 # School-At-Midnight

 As a student, you might often find yourself staying up late to finish assignments on websites like Google Classroom.
 However, when you open Google Classroom in the dark, you are greeted with the blinding light of light mode.
 With this dark mode extension, you can comfortably work in the dark.